digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/persistence.rst

 (DD4OPRUN) provisioning using Oracle SQL\*Plus from the command line):

 ..
-    The $ in the sql below is not parsed properly so using bash parsing.
+    The $ in the SQL below is not parsed properly so using bash parsing.
 See https://github.com/sphinx-doc/sphinx/issues/3175

 .. code-block:: bash